 Hey there!
-I’m Justine Chua (but to differentiate myself from the hundreds of Justine Chua’s, I use Justine LT Chua), the founder and writer behind The Border Collective.
+I’m Justine Chua (but to differentiate myself from the hundreds of Justine Chua’s, I use Justine LT Chua), the founder and writer behind everything on The Border Collective.

-I wanted to build the guide that teaches you how to go from classroom to career in a snap.
-Mainly because it was way too hard for me when I was starting out, and I don’t want anyone else to go through that hassle.
+I wanted to build the guide that teaches you, whoever you are, how to go from classroom to career in a snap.
+Mainly because it was way too hard for me when I was starting out.
+And I don’t want anyone else to go through that hassle.

-But this 2018, I’m getting intentional about it.
-So, post-rebrand, everything on the blog is centered now around resource guides and actionable steps anyone can take to have a better career.
-You can do whatever you want with this info, run with it, scoff at it, but it’s all yours for the taking.
+Everything on TBC should be centered around resource guides and actionable steps anyone can take to have a better career.
+You can do whatever you want with this info.
+Run with it, scoff at it, but it’s all yours for the taking.

 *If you’re wondering why the name’s so weird, head on over to About The Border Collective where I explained it.